feature-hub/feature-hub/docs/getting-started/motivation.md

 - Micro frontends that are incompatible with the integration environment should fail early, and not just when the user interacts with the specific incompatible feature.
-- It should be possible to compose micro frontends without deployment of the integration environment.

 [sinnerschrader]: https://sinnerschrader.com